Standards of Progress

 - Maintain a minimum 2.0 cumulative grade point average.

 - Students are also expected to make “normal” progress toward their degree objective within a maximum timeframe.
 Students are eligible for financial aid at Central Wyoming College up to a total of 96 credit hours attempted.
 There must be a completion rate of 67% (2/3) of the cumulative attempted credit hours.
 Examples of this requirement:

 |Enrolled credit hours per semester ||Calculation of 67% ||Minimum required to be completed per semester |

 |12||(x .67) =||9|

 - Completed courses with a grade of “D” or better will be counted as meeting the minimum requirements, including required remedial courses.
 Credits with the following grades will NOT be counted toward the minimum requirements: F (Failure); Z (Audit); X (Incomplete); U (Unsatisfactory); IP (In Progress), T (Temporary); W (Withdrawal); and WI (Withdrawal by Instructor).

 - Failure to maintain the requirements in paragraphs 1 and 2 above will result in a warning status.
-Funding will be limited to one additional semester only if it can be reasonably expected the student can reinstate Standards of Satisfactory Progress at the end of the term, all federal financial aid (including Veterans benefits) will be canceled, the student is placed on probation status.
+Funding will be limited to one additional semester only if it can be reasonably expected the student can reinstate Standards of Satisfactory Progress at the end of the term.
+If a student does not reinstate Standards of Satisfactory Progress at the end of the term, all federal financial aid (including Veterans benefits) will be CANCELLED, the student is placed on probation status.

 - NOTE: A student who finishes a semester with straights F's, W's or WI's (or any combination thereof) is immediately canceled and placed on probation status.
 All federal financial aid programs, including Veterans' benefits, will be canceled as the student will not be able to meet the Standards of Satisfactory Progress.